What Is Instant Dry Rice?

 - Export opportunity: Positioned as a Minute Rice alternative from India at competitive pricing.

-How Instant Rice Is Manufactured
+How Instant Dry Rice Is Manufactured

 The production process involves multiple stages designed to fully cook the rice and then create a porous structure that allows rapid rehydration: